 However, the common foreign and security policy is only part of the EU’s foreign relations.
 The entire spectrum of the EU’s external action extends far beyond the common foreign and security policy.
 This spectrum includes the pre accession process for candidate countries, the European Neighbourhood Policy (ENP), foreign trade, and development policy – fields that largely fall within the EU Commission’s area of responsibility.
 The Lisbon Treaty represented a crucial step towards more coherence in the EU’s external action, creating as it did the dual role for the High Representative of the Union for Foreign Affairs and Security Policy, who is simultaneously the Vice President of the Commission and the head of the European External Action Service (EEAS), consisting of civil servants from the Member States, the Commission, and the Council Secretariat.

 According to the Treaty on European Union, the CFSP encompasses all areas of foreign and security policy.
 The civilian and military assets and capabilities of Common Security and Defence Policy are at its disposal.
 Common foreign and security policy is often concerned with preventing and dealing with crises as well as post conflict peacebuilding.
 This means that the CFSP agenda is unpredictable, being strongly determined by current foreign policy events.
 And it is very extensive: almost all the world’s foreign and security policy hotspots are dealt with within the framework of the CFSP.
 On the other hand, the field of crisis prevention includes long term commitment and planning.
-The new EU Delegations (EU missions abroad) provide a broader foundation for relations between the EU and third countries, and the High Representative aims to develop fundamental EU strategies with respect to the large global partners.
+The new EU Delegations (EU missions abroad) provide a broader foundation for relations between the EU and third countries.

 The CFSP, previously the EU’s “second pillar”, is regulated in Title V in Articles 21-46 of the Treaty on European Union.
 It has special characteristics, being conceived as “intergovernmental”, that is, not communitarized.
 With few exceptions (cf. Article 31 of the Treaty on European Union), the Member States decide unanimously concerning CFSP issues and the Union’s line on foreign and security policy.
 They are the executive power in the CFSP, so to speak.
 This is accomplished through decisions by the Foreign Affairs Council, which meets once a month, and the steering functions of the subordinate Political and Security Committee as well as in the Brussels working groups.
 Together with the European External Action Service, the High Representative prepares the decisions, puts them before the Council bodies, and then implements the policies decided on by the Foreign Ministers of the EU countries in the Council meetings, over which the High Representative presides.
 The Lisbon Treaty did not change anything about the intergovernmental character of the CFSP.